-- (3) Controllability of interconnection: According to Article 3(2)(d) of the EB Regulation, the RR TSOs will be allowed to submit a desired flow to RR-Platform for a specific interconnection.
-The activation of bids for satisfying the controllability of interconnection is an activation of bids for purposes other than balancing and should be settled according to Article 30 of the EB Regulation.
-In accordance with the approved methodology pursuant to Article 30(1) of the EB Regulation, from 1 July 2022, the process for settlement of all activated bids will be aligned with the process set out in that methodology. - (4) Cap and floors prices: The TSOs suggest to not apply caps and floors to the Bids submitted to RR-Platform.
-Only technical price limit will be applied (IT limits). - (5) All RR TSOs shall harmonise number of daily clearings: - (a) At the go-live of the RR-Platform, the number of daily gates will be 24.
+- (3) Controllability of interconnection: According to Article 3(2)(d) of the EBGL, the RR TSOs will be allowed to submit a desired flow to RR-Platform for a specific interconnection. - (4) Technical price limits: RR TSOs will apply technical price limits defined in the approved methodology pursuant to Article 30(1) of the EBGL. - (5) All RR TSOs shall harmonise number of daily clearings: - (a) At the go-live of the RR-Platform, the number of daily gates will be 24.
 The RR TSOs will reduce the cross-border scheduling steps to less than 60 minutes for the borders included in the Region.
-The deadline will be the date required by the EB Regulation for using the European Platform for exchange of mFRR which is still subject to possible derogations and the date required by the CACM regulation for the intraday cross zonal gate closure frequency definition. - (b) Starting from this deadline, the cross-border scheduling step will be 15 minutes, therefore an increase of the number of daily gates, may be evaluated taking into account the maturity of the European balancing market at that time. - (6) EB Regulation Terms and conditions pursuant to Article 18 of the EB Regulation remain a national responsibility but have to respect a framework for harmonisation pursuant to Article 19(3)(f) of the EB Regulation. - (7) Terms and conditions for BSPs providing Bids: - (a) To become a BSP it is necessary to perform a prequalification; - (b) The BSPs for RR must be able to provide a RR standard product (accepted shape or shape which can be converted to RR standard product pursuant to Article 26(3) or 27 of the EB Regulation) and exchange necessary information with the TSO; - (c) The BSPs will be settled for the requested volume of energy; - (d) The BSPs will receive the cross-zonal marginal price.
-If a Connecting TSO converts bids submitted to the RR-Platform from integrated scheduling process bids or from specific products, settlement with BSPs can be adapted in order to ensure such TSO financial neutrality pursuant to Articles 26(4) and 27(3) of EB Regulation; - (e) The BSP will identify the location of the product in non-portfolio bidding systems; - (f) In case of under or over delivery of balancing energy, the BSP will have financial consequences directly or through the BRP.
+The deadline will be the date required by the EBGL for using the European Platform for exchange of mFRR which is still subject for possible derogation and the date required by the CACM regulation for the intraday cross zonal gate closure frequency definition. - (b) Starting from this deadline, the cross-border scheduling step will be 15 minutes, therefore an increase of the number of daily gates, may be evaluated taking into account the maturity of the European balancing market at that time. - (6) EBGL Terms and conditions pursuant to Article 18 of the EBGL remain a national responsibility but have to respect a framework for harmonisation pursuant to Article 19(3)(f) of the EBGL. - (7) Terms and conditions for BSPs providing Bids: - (a) To become a BSP it is necessary to perform a prequalification; - (b) The BSPs for RR must be able to provide a RR standard product (accepted shape or shape which can be converted to RR standard product pursuant to Article 26(3) or 27 of the EBGL) and exchange necessary information with the TSO; - (c) The BSPs will be settled for the requested volume of energy; - (d) The BSPs will receive the cross-zonal marginal price.
+If a Connecting TSO converts bids submitted to the RR-Platform from integrated scheduling process bids or from specific products, settlement with BSPs can be adapted in order to ensure such TSO financial neutrality pursuant to Articles 26(4) and 27(3) of EBGL; - (e) The BSP will identify the location of the product in non-portfolio bidding systems; - (f) In case of under or over delivery of balancing energy, the BSP will have financial consequences directly or through the BRP.